microsoft/BuildXL/Documentation/Wiki/Service-Pips.md

 BuildXL is a build system that manages build tasks at the process (or _pip_ for short) level.
 BuildXL "expects" every process to be _short-lived_, _atomic_, and _well-defined_ (SLAWD), meaning:

   - _short-lived_: the process performs a single (conceptual) operation and terminates;
-  - _atomic_: once started, neither can the process receive any new commands, nor can its outputs be accessed by any of its dependants before it terminates;
+  - _atomic_: once started, neither can the process receive any new commands, nor can its outputs be accessed by any of its dependents before it terminates;
   - _well-defined_: process inputs and outputs are all statically known and fully specified.

 Furthermore, BuildXL enforces that the runtime behavior of each process adheres to its input/output specification.
 This makes it difficult (or even impossible) to spawn and use *background* processes in a concrete build, i.e., any process that does not fit the definition above.
 Both Unix daemons and Windows Services fall into this category, but any resident process may apply too.